projectunic0rn/pub/content/blog/2019-05-10-contributing-part-i-getting-started/index.md

   - contributing
 ---

-So you joined Project Unicorn to build something awesome, huh?
-What's the next step then?

-Blog about it, _of course_.

-In this section we're going set up Git, a version control system, `npm`, the package manager most commonly used in JavaScript/TypeScript projects, and Visual Studio Code, an excellent text editor.
+In this article we're going set up Git, a version control system; `npm`, the package manager most commonly used in JavaScript/TypeScript projects; and Visual Studio Code, an excellent text editor.
 Feel free to skip to the next part if you're already familiar with Git, `npm` or if you have your own editor configuration.